Speculum Humanae Salvationis: Dating and manuscript copies

 The work originated between 1309, as a reference to the Pope being at Avignon indicates, and 1324, the date on two copies.
 A preface, probably from the original manuscript, says the author does not give his name out of humility, though numerous suggestions have been made.
 He was almost certainly a cleric, and there is evidence he was a Dominican.
 Ludolph of Saxony is a leading candidate for authorship, and Vincent of Beauvais has also been suggested.

 The first versions are naturally in illuminated manuscript form, and in Latin.
 Many copies were made, and several hundred still survive (over 350 in Latin alone), often in translations into different vernacular languages; at least four different translations into French were made, and at least two into English.
-There were also translations into German, Dutch, and Czech.
+There were also translations into German, Dutch, Czech (Zrcadlo člověčieho spasenie), and Croatian (Zrcalo člověčaskago spasenja).
+Czech and Croatian translations are the only ones into Slavic languages.

 Manuscript versions covered the whole range of the manuscript market: some are lavishly and expensively decorated, for a de luxe market, whilst in many the illustrations are simple, and without colour.
 In particular, superb Flemish editions were produced in the 15th century for Philip the Good and other wealthy bibliophiles.
 The Speculum is probably the most popular title in this particular market of illustrated popular theology, competing especially with the Biblia pauperum and the Ars moriendi for the accolade.